-Well, we had indeed raised her to leave us, right?
+We had indeed raised her to leave us, right?
 Yet the sudden reality of Megan's leaving seemed to represent a more poignant milestone than when her sister had left for college.
-Not that the latter event wasn't bittersweet; of course it was.
-But we've concluded that the primary difference between the two departures came down to a matter of trust.
 Our older daughter, being neurotypical, had reached the phase of maturity where she had trusted her own self enough to fly from the nest.
 Megan, on the other hand, could only operate at the level of trust that she'd invested in my husband and me, dating back to her infancy.

-It dawned on us that during all the trials and errors of raising a child with special needs, evidently we had done at least one thing right: We'd instilled in Megan such a deep level of trust that somehow, beneath the impenetrable cloak of autism, she knew that we would never put her in a bad or scary situation.
+It dawned on us that during all the trials and errors of raising a special-needs child, evidently we had done at least one thing right: We'd instilled in Megan such a deep level of trust that somehow, beneath the impenetrable cloak of autism, she knew that we would never put her in a bad or scary situation.
 She knew it long ago when we put her on the school bus for the first time.
 She knew it when we sent her to camp all those summers.
 And she knew it when we sent her off to live in this entirely new home.